rnwolfe/ise/README.md

 ## ISE
 Python module to manage Cisco ISE via the REST API.

+Thus far, I primarily added the ability to [list large amounts of endpoints in a particular endpoint identity group](#get-a-list-of-all-endpoints-in-an-identity-group).
+This is so I could dump them into a CSV import template to do easy bulk group moves.
+The ISE GUI makes it difficult to do exports for endpoints spanning multiple pages (I need to do over 19,000).
+I may add more stuff in the future.

 #### History
-All initial work is done by https://github.com/bobthebutcher and https://github.com/mpenning.
+All initial work is done by https://github.com/bobthebutcher, https://github.com/mpenning, and https://github.com/falkowich.
-I forked from them and updated so it worked with ISE 2.2.x and changed all functions to json calls.
+falkowich forked from them and updated so it worked with ISE 2.2.x and changed all functions to json calls.

 #### Status
 Tested and used in our environment at work.
 But as usual it's up to you to test thus out in a test environment so everything works as intended.